vdaas/vald/docs/user/architecture.md

 #### Vald Egress Filter

 Vald Egress Filter filter the response before sending to the user.
-This component will reorder the response data from set of the Vald Agent base on the ranking and then response the number of data user want.
+This component will reorder the response data from the set of the Vald Agent base on the ranking and then response the number of data users want.

 #### Vald Filter Gateway